erandersNU/ComputerGraphics/README.md

 Syllabus, Schedule, and Roadmap
 =====================================================================
 The following is our tentative syllabus for the course, some changes should be expected throughout the semester.
 I will announce in class or through e-mail any major changes.
+Please note that A2 does not actually exist -- due to some strangeness with numbering, A2 was skipped.

 <table class="table table-bordered table-hover table-responsive table-condensed">
   <thead class="thead-inverse table-striped">